autolab-project/autolab/docs/low_level/create_driver.rst

     The class Driver_CONNECTION: **establish the connection with the instrument** and **define the communication functions**.

     As a reminder, a communication with an instruments occurs in general with strings that are set by the manufacturer and instrument and model dependent.
 To receive and send strings from and to the instrument we first need to establish a connection.
 This will be done using dedicated python package such as `pyvisa`, `pyserial`, `socket` and physical connections such as Ethernet, GPIB, or USB.
-See bellow for an example help with using a VISA type of connection.
+See below for an example help with using a VISA type of connection.

     .. caution::
         The connection types are refered to with capital characters in the classes names, e.g.: